Skip to content

 Types of ecommerce return fraud

-If your returns process is designed to be painless and quick for customers, it can become a reason why they choose your online store over others.
-But there’s a dark side to making it too easy.
-People can take advantage of your lenient return policy.
-The result: increased ecommerce return fraud.
+If your returns process is designed to be painless and quick for customers, it can become a reason they choose your store over others.
+But there’s a dark side to making it too easy: People will test the edges of your policy, and some will deliberately exploit it.

-Here are some of the techniques fraudsters use.
-It’s important to note that some of them are not obvious and can result in “hidden fraud” for your business—fraud that slips under your radar but nevertheless has a powerful effect on your bottom line.
+Some of the techniques fraudsters use are obvious.
+Others create “hidden fraud” — leakage that slips under your radar and doesn’t show up as a single dramatic incident but nevertheless has a powerful effect on your bottom line.

 Serial returners